 They’re protein-rich: a large egg contains about 6 grams of protein, and all of the nine essential amino acids.
 Studies have found that they increase fullness for a long time – they can lead to a lower calorie intake for 36 hours after eating them.

-Increase your egg intake with this delicious Courgette Frittata from Fitfood.
+Increase your egg intake with this delicious Frittata with Bacon, Mushroom & Spinach from Fitfood.

 Let Fitfood take care of your cravings with filling and nutritious meals.
 Check out the Weight Management menu for a range of low-calorie meals with plenty of potatoes, beef and other filling ingredients.